 Curricular Innovation in Sustainability Award

 The Curricular Innovation in Sustainability Award recognizes faculty for innovation and excellence in integrating sustainability into a single course, both through innovation in sustainability content and demonstrated student learning and engagement with sustainability.
-Click here to view example guidelines.
+Calls for nomiantions are announced in March each year.
+Click here to view nomination guidelines and instructions.
 For more information about the award, please contact Elise Amel.

-2017 Award Recipients: Matthew Kim and Monica Hartmann
+2017 Award Recipients: Monica Hartmann and Matthew Kim

 2016 Award Recipient: Todd Lawrence

 Todd Lawrence, Department of English, is the recipient of the 2016 Curricular Innovation in Sustainability Award for his work developing and implementing sustainability components in his GENG672 Ethnographic Writing course.
 Todd's class is a graduate course in which students created narratives about the relationships between residents and their urban farming traditions and practices in north Minneapolis.
 Throughout the semester, students developed their narratives by actively engaging with urban agriculture leaders through interviews and visiting urban agriculture sites.
 The ethnography project emerged from a collaborative partnership between the OSI’s Sustainable Communities Partnership and the Mississippi Watershed Management Organization (MWMO), a local governmental unit interested in fostering “stewardship of the watershed with actions that promote civic ownership and responsibility.”
 Read more about the Urban Agriculture Ethnography project here.